PROJECT OBJECTIVES

 TRANSFER & RECIEVE APP

-A desktop app for monitoring the processing of mail and electronically acknowledging when mail is ready to leave the origin facility or received at the destination facility to be sorted.
+A desktop app for monitoring the processing of mail and electronically acknowledging when mail is ready to leave the origin facility and received and sorted at the destination facility.

 Business Value: